jruwaard/aph_ema_handbook/docs/activity.md

 measurement error and occasional missing values).
 Study results can be highly dependent on these initial steps, which, unfortunately, are also complex and time-consuming.
-Specialized R-packages exist to help you with this (see, for example, package 'GGIR' and 'GENEARead', which are described in more detail in Chapter \@ref(rcat)).
+Specialized R-packages exist to help you with this (see, for example, package `GGIR` and `GENEARead`, which are described in more detail in Chapter \@ref(rcat)).